qwordax/cosii-2-2/README.md

 Familiarize with interpretation of multidimensional images in the form of clusters.
 Master the statistical description of images in the multidimensional feature space.
-Dtudy the features of pattern recognition using different metrics.
+Study the features of pattern recognition using different metrics.